dosc91/SfL/README.md

 open_slides(session_number)
 ```

-Currently, there are slides included for sessions 01, 03, 04, and 05.
-Slides for sessions 06 and 07 will be added soon.
+Currently, there are slides included for sessions 01, 03, 04, 05, 06, and 07.

 ## Info

-This package is still very much a work in progress and should not yet be used.
+This package is still very much a work in progress.

 Please cite the package as follows:

 Schmitz, Dominic & Esser, Janina.
 (2021).
 SfL: Statistics for Linguistics.
-R package version 0.1.
+R package version 0.2.
 URL: https://github.com/dosc91/SfL